A couple of weeks ago, a client asked me to create a PowerPoint from his Products Catalog that I had previously designed with InDesign.

 There are not a lot of options here.
 I suggest you change those options only if you experience any issues with the text recognition.
 Otherwise, they should be fine as they are.

-Save.
-The conversion from the PDF to the Word file will take a few seconds.
+- Click on Save.
+The conversion from the PDF to the Powerpoint file will take a few seconds.

 For better results with the conversion from InDesign to PowerPoint, you should avoid using Condensed Font styles and advanced options like Opacity.